nmchenry01/prisma-typeorm-blog/README.md

 ## Running Locally

 A `docker-compose.yml` file is included in the root of this repository.
 Run `docker-compose up --build` (assuming the Docker daemon is installed/running) and a local version of Postgres and PGAdmin will be spun up.
 The username for PGAdmin is `pgadmin4@pgadmin.org` and the password is `password`.
+PGAdmin will be running on `localhost:8080`.

 Once logged in to PGAdmin, you can connect to the database on port 5432 using the hostname `postgres` (the container/service name) with username `admin` and password `password`.